UltraEngine/Documentation/Lua/GetHmd.md

 This function can be used to check if an HMD is in use by setting the initialize argument to false.

-The world parameter will be ignored after the first call to this function.
+The world parameter will be ignored after the first call to this function that as the initialize argument set to true.

 ## Example